nixmacro/asr/README.md

     Write _Front-End_ tests.

 - Setup Travis CI
-- Use DBIx::Class

-    Move to DBIx::Class from SQL-Abstract-More.

 - Bundle Carton

     Explore the possibility of bundling carton with the distribution so it's not